 Latex is a natural substance that comes from the rubber tree.
 Latex can be used in textiles.
 There is two forms, dry natural rubber and natural rubber latex.

 Natural rubber latex comes from the sap of the rubber tree, Hevea brasiliensis, found in Africa and Southeast Asia.
 Allergic reactions to products made with latex develop in persons who become allergic (or sensitized) to proteins contained in natural rubber latex.
 Natural rubber latex should not be confused with synthetic rubber made from chemicals.
-Synthetic rubber products, including “latex” house paints, are not made with natural latex and do not trigger allergic reactions in people who are allergic to products made with natural rubber latex.
-Latex is a growing dramatic health problem, for a lot of people who are allergic to and latex-sensitive.
+Synthetic rubber products, including “latex” house paints, are not made with natural latex.
+Synthetic rubber does not trigger allergic reactions in people who are allergic to products made with natural rubber latex.
+In fact, Latex is a growing dramatic health problem, for a lot of people who are allergic to and latex-sensitive.